mizech/compose-todo/README.md

 - To-Dos with the high-importance flag get a red border.
 They become ordered to the top of the list.
 - To-Dos with the is-done flag set get a green border.
 They become ordered to the bottom of the list.

-Click on the trash bin-icon removes all to-dos with the is-done flag set.
-Click on the exclamation mark-icon empties the list.
+Pressing the trash bin-icon removes all to-dos with the is-done flag set.
+Pressing the exclamation mark-icon empties the list.

 <div>
   <img src="./images/image_1.gif" alt="screenshot 1" width="200" />&nbsp;&nbsp;&nbsp;&nbsp;